The fundamental theorem of cubical small cancellation theory: Non-positively curved cube complexes

 Suppose that $S$ is a non-embedded square in $D$.
 Let $P\to\partial S$ be a minimal subpath whose endpoints are mapped to the same point in $D$ such that $S$ is not contained in the subdiagram $D'$ of $D$ bounded by $P$.
 See the left diagram in Figure~\ref{notembeddedsquare}.

-The diagram $D'$ has no spurs.
+By the minimality of $P$ the diagram $D'$ has no spurs.
 Since two squares cannot have two consecutive edges in common, the only possible corner of $D'$ is the endpoint of $P$.
 Thus $D'$ contradicts the induction assumption.
 Now suppose that there are two cells $S_1,S_2$ in $D$ whose intersection is not connected.
 Let $P_1\to\partial S_1,P_2\to\partial S_2$ be minimal subpaths with common endpoints in $D$ such that none of $S_1, S_2$ is contained in the subdiagram $D'$ of $D$ bounded the concatenation of $P_1$ and $P_2$.
 See the right diagram in Figure~\ref{notembeddedsquare}.
 As before there are no spurs in $D'$ and there are at most two corners, so $D'$ contradicts the induction assumption.
 Similarly all edges are embedded and every two edges have at most one common vertex.

-By Lemma~\ref{pushout} it suffices to verify $2$-Greendlinger Condition for $D\to X$ that has no disconnecting cells, so we suppose that this is the case.
+\begin{stepp}It suffices to verify $2$-Greendlinger Condition for $D\to X$ that has no disconnecting cells. \end{stepp} It follows from Lemma~\ref{pushout}.
 If $D$ is a single cell, there is nothing to prove.
-If $D$ consists of two cell, then it contains a disconnecting cell.
+If $D$ consists of two cells, then it contains a disconnecting cell.
 Thus we can restrict our attention to diagrams with $\geq3$ squares.
 In such case we need to show that $D$ has $\geq 3$ corner-squares.

-Now let us show that the carriers of immersed hyperplanes in $D$ embed.
-Suppose to the contrary that $\Gamma$ is an immersed hyperplane such that $N(\Gamma)$ does not embed.
+\begin{stepp}From now on, we assume that $D$ has no disconnecting cells.
+The carriers of immersed hyperplanes in $D$ embed. \end{stepp} Suppose to the contrary that $\Gamma$ is an immersed hyperplane such that $N(\Gamma)$ does not embed.
 Let $\Gamma'$ be a minimal subpath of $\Gamma$ such that $N(\Gamma')$ does not embed.
 See Figure~\ref{notembedded}.

 Denote by $D_{\Gamma'}$ the minimal disc diagram that contains $N(\Gamma')$ and the \emph{internal} connected component of $D-N(\Gamma')$, i.e.\ the unique component which has trivial intersection with $\partial D$.
 One of the following holds:\begin{itemize} \item The diagram $D_{\Gamma'}$ is a proper subdiagram of $D$, so $D_{\Gamma'}$ has fewer cells than $D$.
-But $D'$ has at most two corner-squares (images of end-cells of $N(\Gamma')$ possibly), hence we get a contradiction with the induction assumption. \item We have $D_{\Gamma'}=D$.
+But $D'$ has at most two corner-squares (images of end-cells of $N(\Gamma')$ possibly) and no spurs, hence we get a contradiction with the induction assumption. \item We have $D_{\Gamma'}=D$.
 Set $S$ to be any square in $N(\Gamma')$ that is not a corner-square and let $\Gamma_S$ be the immersed hyperplane dual to the unique boundary edge of $S$.
 See Figure~\ref{notembeddedcarrier}.